muru/muru.github.io/index.md

 in System Administration, and got plenty of opportunity to hone my Linux skills.
 :smile:

-Now, at Yahoo!
-Japan, I do DevOps for the NoSQL team, principally working on Cassandra.
+Then, at Yahoo!
+Japan, I did DevOps for the NoSQL team, principally working on Cassandra.

 <!-- section -->